 — Vijay Mallya (@TheVijayMallya) March 13, 2016

 Besides a few personal tweets, Mallya has also been re-tweeting various news reports including those about the problems in the aviation sector and about his sport and beverage ventures.
 He also retweeted a tweet by his son Siddharth Mallya, who had said, “People don’t understand that I have nothing to do with it!” in reply to a message whether he was fed up with the Twitter backlash.

 Earlier on March 11, the UB Group chief had released a series of tweets saying he was not an “absconder” and keeps making frequent visits to and from India as an international businessman.

-- Vijay Mallya returns to UK court as extradition trial begins
+- Vijay Mallya back in UK court for extradition hearing

 The 60-year-old liquor baron left the country days before banks approached the courts to seek orders restraining him from going abroad.
 Opposition leaders including Congress vice president Rahul Gandhi have raised questions about how he was allowed to leave the country.